-Adolfo Menéndez is Chairman and CEO of PERI and the Chairman of Solidaris, LLC., Global Management Partners, LLC.; and Tristar Petroleum, LLC.
+Adolfo Menéndez is Chairman and CEO of PERI and the Chairman of Solidaris, LLC. and Global Management Partners, LLC.
 Prior to establishing Solidaris, LLC and the Solidaris Group of companies, Mr. Menéndez was a co-founder of K&M Engineering & Consulting Corporation, where he provided the leadership in company operations necessary for its successful international expansion and growth.
 He also served as the Managing Director of the Hub River Power Group, the development company for the first large private power project in Asia.
 In this capacity, he led the critical negotiations for the various project agreements, and the coordination and securing of the project financing.
 Prior to forming K&M, Mr. Menéndez was a Senior Project Manager for International Operations at Bechtel Power Corporation and has over 25 years of experience in the management of large infrastructure projects.
 Mr. Menéndez is fluent in three languages and holds a Bachelor of Engineering degree in Mechanical Engineering from Manhattan College.

 Nicholas P. Cheremisinoff, is a Vice President and the Technical Staff Manager at PERI.
 He is a chemical engineer with more than 21 years of experience in policy/institutional development and strengthening, international business partnering and financing, commercialization of new technologies, and project management.
 For more than 12 years, Dr. Cheremisinoff worked at Exxon Chemical Co. and Exxon Research and Engineering Co., where he was a worldwide Product Development Manager, Project Manager, Group Leader or Section Manager responsible for petroleum refinery expansions, chemical/petrochemical plant construction, synthetic fuels and synthetic elastomers product development and marketing.
 In Venezuela, he provided technical expertise for three refinery modernization projects as well as fluid catalytic cracker, lube oil distillation, and petrochemical production plants.
 He spent four years as a resident manager in the Ukraine for USAID programs and has served as an international technical and finance investment advisor for the U.S. Trade and Development Agency, the World Bank and USAID.
 Dr. Cheremisinoff holds a Ph.D. in Chemical Engineering from Clarkson College of Technology.
 He is a recognized authority in pollution prevention and waste management, having authored or co-authored more that 100 books and several hundred articles dealing with environmental management, pollution prevention, and advanced site remediation technologies.